emo-bon/hackathon2022/handson_instructions.md

 There are 2 files: one with the forward reads, and another with the reverse reads, of the sample.
 This indicates that the data are from a [paried-end sequencing](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) Illumina sequencing experiment.

-Under the `tools/` folder, you will find 2 commonly known bioinformatics software:
+Under the `tools` folder, you will find 2 commonly known bioinformatics software:
     - [fastp](https://github.com/OpenGene/fastp): for fast, all-in-one preprocessing for FastQ files
     - [SeqPrep](https://github.com/jstjohn/SeqPrep): to merge paired-end Illumina reads that are overlapping into a single longer read